curl/everything-curl/http-redirects.md

 ## Javascript redirects

-The modern web is full of javascript and as you know, javascript is a languauge and a full run time that allows code to execute in the browser when visiting web sites.
+The modern web is full of javascript and as you know, javascript is a language and a full run time that allows code to execute in the browser when visiting web sites.

 Javascript also provides means for it to instruct the browser to move on to